ome/ome-contributing/OMEROfigure.rst

 #.
 Test manual adding labels to one or more panels.

-   - Select an image & enter some text in the 'Add Labels' form.
+   - Select an image and enter some text in the 'Add Labels' form.
 Hit Enter.
    - |C| that label is added to the selected image with default parameters.
    - |C| that choosing different font-sizes / position are shown in new labels.
    - |C| that color-picker works for picking label color.